strontic/strontic.github.io/xcyclopedia/library/tscon.exe-C6EA34C2D9A6D7541E7E4C0DCA380795.md

 > [!NOTE]
-> In Windows Server 2008 R2, Terminal Services was renamed Remote Desktop Services.
-To find out what's new in the latest version, see [What s New in Remote Desktop Services in Windows Server 2012](/previous-versions/orphan-topics/ws.11/hh831527(v=ws.11)) in the Windows Server TechNet Library.
+> To find out what's new in the latest version, see [What s New in Remote Desktop Services in Windows Server 2012](/previous-versions/orphan-topics/ws.11/hh831527(v=ws.11)) in the Windows Server TechNet Library.

 ### Syntax
 ```